wp-plugins/mailjet-for-wordpress/trunk/readme.txt

 1. Simply change a few parameters to get started.
 2. Manage your lists and contacts in no time!
+3. Create and send beautiful email campaigns
+4. View detailed statistics about your account

 == Changelog ==
+= 1.2.1 =
+* Added campaigns and statistics management

 = 1.1.5 =
 * Added: HTTP Port Configuration